 The Rev. Connie Jackson or “Rev. CJ” as she is affectionately called is a global ministry leader and prolific communicator of the Gospel.
 As an ordained minister and former elected official, Jackson has lectured and preached for diverse audiences throughout North America, Europe, and Africa.
-Her transformative oratory has granted her audiences with Fortune 500 companies and academic and religious institutions for conferences, revivals and community development consultation.
+Her transformative oratory has granted her audiences with Fortune 500 companies, academic and religious institutions for conferences, revivals and leadership development.

-Rev. Jackson is a native Texan who has lived and served in Southern Africa as a global development consultant providing economic development and healthcare projects for the most impoverished southern African countries affected by the HIV/AIDS pandemic and in Atlanta, Georgia as an executive director of a community development corporation providing affordable housing and quality healthcare to low and moderate income families.
+Rev. Jackson is a native Texan who has lived and served in Southern Africa as a global development consultant providing economic development and critical healthcare and in Atlanta, Georgia as an executive director of a community development corporation providing affordable housing, quality healthcare and workforce education.

-Rev. CJ serves as the Lead Campus Pastor at St. John’s - Northwest in Houston, Texas, where Reverends Rudy and Juanita Rasmus are the senior pastors.
-She is president of On the Edge Ministries, Inc. which develops and facilitates biblical studies curricula, leadership development and ministry training seminars.
+She serves as the Senior Pastor-Teacher of St. John Northwest, a non-denominational church that is Relational, Enthusiastic, Authentic and Loving.
+She is also president of On the Edge Ministries, Inc. which develops and facilitates biblical study curriculum for women, church leadership development and ministry training seminars.